irudik/steering-the-climate-system/README.md

 The GHKT inertia model again follows the same logic.
 Where now, the temperature target pins down terminal temperature and now we must also search over the terminal temperature costate.
 We add another objective of equating the initial temperature parameter to the simulated temperature at the time of the simulation where the simulated permanent CO2 stock is within a given tolerance of the given initial permanent CO2 stock.

 #### Non-stationary emissions model (appendix)
+For the non-stationary emissions setting, we must search over the time at which we hit the target.
+As with the base Hotelling model, the target pins down the terminal CO2 stock.
+However, unlike the base model, this alone does not pin down abatement since we must know the level of emissions at the terminal time to know the level of terminal abatement and in turn the terminal CO2 costate.
+Therefore, we search over the terminal time with the objective equating the initial CO2 parameter to the simulated CO2 level at the initial time of the simulation implied by the guessed terminal time.

+The inertia model again follows the same logic.
+Where now, the temperature target pins down terminal temperature and now we must also search over the terminal temperature costate.
+We add another objective of equating the initial temperature parameter to the simulated temperature at the initial time of the simulation implied by the guessed terminal time.